physicsturtle/physicsturtle.github.io/about.md

 ### Goal of this website
-My vision for the website is a set of notes that provide a comprehensive overview of undergraduate physics and mathematics, as well as selected graduate physics topics, all from the point of view of condensed matter (or, solid state) physics.
+My vision for the website is a set of notes that provide a comprehensive overview of undergraduate physics and mathematics, as well as selected graduate physics topics, all from the point of view of a condensed matter theorist.
 There are many resources online to learn math and physics, and I hope to differentiate this site from them in the following ways:

 <ol>
 <li> Many online resources stop after first year undergraduate physics, and second year undergraduate math.
 I will try to provide resources on the whole range of undergraduate physics and math, and some selected graduate physics topics. </li>
-<li> Many textbooks are expensive, and also do not show many details regarding complicated calculations.
-I want to provide these details in a self-contained and free resource. </li>
+<li> Many textbooks or research papers do not show many details regarding complicated calculations.
+I want to provide these details in a self-contained resource.
+Furthermore, there are a variety of notations and conventions scattered through the literature.
+I aim to write everything here with consistent notation and conventions.
+For example, I will only use SI units, and never CGS units. </li>
-<li> Many mathematics courses focus on theorems and proofs and either do not have enough examples, or the examples are not easy to visualize and appear unrelated to applications.
-One of my goals is to write the math notes with the physicist in mind, and provide relationships between abstract math and concrete physical examples. </li>
+<li> Many mathematics courses focus on theorems and proofs and either do not have enough examples, or the examples are not easy to visualize and the geometric or physical relationships are very opaque.
+One of my goals is to write the math notes as if they all come with the subtitle "with physical applications". </li>
 </ol>

 <!--- Much of these notes have grown out of lecture notes that I took as a student of these courses.
 There are few original thoughts here, as all of this has been known for many years and is published in well-known textbooks.
 I will try to continually update as my perspective shifts, clarifies, and evolves throughout my academic journey. --->